 The CEO leads the work of the Company and makes decisions with other members of the Executive Management team.
-At the end of 2023, there were seven management executives, which the CEO appoints in consultation with the Board of Directors.
+At the end of 2024, there were five management executives, which the CEO appoints in consultation with the Board of Directors.
 The CEO is also a presenter at Board meetings and shall ensure that the Board's members are continuously sent the information needed to monitor the Company's position, performance, liquidity and development.
 The CEO's work is continuously evaluated by the Board in accordance with the requirements of the Code.
-Oskar Mühlbach was the CEO of the Company from December 2019 until leaving the position in January 2024.
-Co-founder and previous board member Johan Svensson replaced Oskar Mühlbach and is the Acting CEO of the Company.
+Johan Svensson is the CEO of the Company since January 2024.